ingan274/GOT-memory-game/README.md

 #### Clicky Game: Game of Thrones Edition!
 <img src="https://media.giphy.com/media/25aH3LlslgXcsO9rMq/giphy.gif">

 Your favorite characters are here to test your observation skills.
-Let's see if if you can impress Tyrion Lannister!
+Let's see if you can impress Tyrion Lannister!

 The rules of the game are simple: